-Now that we’re well into Winter here at the October Country Inn, we routinely check the thermometer, and look out the window to gauge, before we venture outside, the best way to dress, and choice of footwear for the activity we plan to undertake given the differing types and conditions left by our most recent snowfall.
+Now that we’re well into Winter here at the October Country Inn (check us out), we routinely check the thermometer, and look out the window to gauge, before we venture outside, the best way to dress, and choice of footwear for the activity we plan to undertake given the differing types and conditions left by our most recent snowfall.
 Although commonly said, it turns out that Eskimos do not have over one hundred words for snow.
 They probably have about as many words for snow as Vermonter’s do.
 After all, Vermonter’s have ample opportunity to contemplate the many ways that Winter’s moisture falls to the ground, and accumulates there, during the months from December through March.

 Basically, snow is formed when dust particles in the air act as a nucleus for condensation.
 Water vapor condenses on the dust, and as the droplet grows and is cooled, it freezes into an ice crystal.
 The crystal grows heavier as more water vapor condenses, and begins to fall.
 As it falls, continued condensation changes the crystal’s shape.
 The crystals clump together into snowflakes as they fall out of a cloud into warmer air.
 Atmospheric conditions, such as the amount of supersaturation and temperature of the air, affects how snow crystals form, and what happens to them when they fall to the ground.
 Freshly fallen, unpacked, symmetrical six-sided snowflakes are called powder.
 Freshly fallen snow can also become hoarfrost when it lands on a surface whose temperature is colder than the surrounding air.
 Graupel is the name for snowflakes that become rounded, opaque pellets, with a texture softer and more crumbly than hail.
 Finally, when water vapor remains more liquid, it either freezes into balls of ice before it falls to the ground as hail, or as freezing rain that falls as liquid rain and then forms a thick coat of ice on every surface it touches.